 Certified members who receive a Fellowship may use their original initials from their practice specialty certification along with their new Fellowship Status initials.

-- Fellows in the AIHCP will receive a new Certificate of Fellowship and Verification Documents by postal mail.
+- Fellows in the AIHCP will receive their Certificate of Fellowship and Verification Documents by postal mail.

 - Once you are a Fellow in the AIHCP, Inc. your Fellowship will be paired with your Specialty Practice Certification.

 - The cost of Fellowship application and processing is a one-time fee of $200.00.
 Recertification of your Fellowship status is then included with Recertification of your original Certification in your Specialty Practice with the AIHCP, Inc., at the regular Recertification fee.
 As long as you continue to keep your Certification status active, your Fellowship in the AIHCP will remain active as well.